Reece-Reklai/camera_dashboard_go_version/README.md

 # Camera Dashboard

-Opencode Driven: A high-performance multi-camera monitoring system for Raspberry Pi.
+Opencode Driven: A high-performance multi-camera blindspot monitoring system for Raspberry Pi.
 Built with Go and the Fyne GUI framework.

 ## Features